triggermesh/docs/docs/guides/writingafilter.md

-Next, create the two [PingSources](https://knative.dev/docs/developer/eventing/sources/ping-source) to produce CloudEvents by saving the following YAML manifests in two files and applying them to your Kubernetes cluster with `kubectl apply`:
+Next, create the two [PingSources](https://knative.dev/docs/developer/eventing/sources/ping-source) to produce CloudEvents by saving the following YAML manifests in two separate files and applying them to your Kubernetes cluster with `kubectl apply`:

 ```yaml
 apiVersion: sources.knative.dev/v1